Trump Calls Anonymously Sourced News Stories 'Fiction' 8 Hours After Plugging Story Based On Anonymous Sources

 And one minute later Trump posted another angry message about news stories that use anonymous sources to his Twitter feed.

 “When you see ‘anonymous source,’ stop reading the story, it is fiction!”
 Trump wrote at 7:41 a.m. on Wednesday.
-But despite his apparent belief that any news story that relies on annulus sources are “fiction,” at 11:11 p.m. on Wednesday night, Trump posted to his account, promoting a story from the conservative news site Daily Caller.
+But despite his apparent belief that any news story that relies on anonymous sources is “fiction,” at 11:11 p.m. on Wednesday night, Trump posted to his account, promoting a story from the conservative news site Daily Caller.

-The Daly Caller story was headlined, “SOURCES: CHINA HACKED HILLARY CLINTON’S PRIVATE EMAIL SERVER.”
+The Daily Caller story was headlined, “SOURCES: CHINA HACKED HILLARY CLINTON’S PRIVATE EMAIL SERVER.”
 But the “sources” in the story remained anonymous throughout.
 One was described as “a former intelligence officer with expertise in cybersecurity issues, who was briefed on the matter.
 He spoke anonymously.”

 Another was described only as “a government staff official who’s been briefed” on the alleged hacking of Clinton’s server by the Chinese government.